 Starting in April 2004 and continuing to the present, Argentina began restricting deliveries of natural gas to Chile due to supply and distribution problems in Argentina, Chile's principal supplier.
+Such restrictions have led to reduced supplies of natural gas to Chilean electricity producers, particularly during winter months.
 A significant portion of Chile's electricity is produced from natural gas.
-Any shortage of natural gas could force Chile's electric utilities to use costlier coal or petroleum based fuels to produce electricity or cause disruptions in the supply of electricity.
+Shortages of natural gas have forced and could continue to force Chile's electric utilities to use costlier petroleum based fuels to produce electricity or could cause disruptions in the supply of electricity.
+While we do not use material amounts of natural gas directly, electricity represents approximately 7% of our production costs in Chile, and as we renew our long-term electricity contracts in Chile in the coming years, we may incur higher electricity costs.
 In addition, Chile and Brazil have each experienced energy shortages or disruptions in the past.
 Higher electricity costs or disruptions in the supply of electricity or natural gas could adversely affect our financial condition and results of operations.